Emily072020/DeepSurv-BRCA-Prognosis/README.md

 -> `artifacts/`: Pickled `scaler` and `gene_list` for consistent data preprocessing.

+Note: This project is a technical demonstration of Deep Learning applications in survival analysis.
+For clinical use, further validation on independent cohorts is required.

 Author: Jinhua Liu (Bioinformatics PhD)

 Core Stack: PyTorch, Lifelines, Scikit-learn, Pandas